br-automation-com/mappView-Recorder/README.md

 <a name="Requirements"></a>
 ## Requirements
-* Automation Studio 4.5
+* Automation Studio 4.9
-* mappView 5.7.1
+* mappView 5.15
-* mappServices 5.7.1
+* mappServices 5.15
-* Automation Runtime B4.53
+* Automation Runtime C4.90

 Recommended task class is #8 with a 10ms cycle time.

 <a name="Revision-History"></a>
 ## Revision History

-#### Version 0.5 (05.02.2021)
+#### Version 0.6 (05.05.2023)
-- Fixed memory violation when file exceeds download buffer size
+- Updated Automation Studio and mapp components
+- Added new command LoadConfig to load a variable list from a file
+- Minor bug fixes